Identify and match words to the correct syllable types with this set of three treasure-themed worksheets.

 Tips for Scaffolding and Extension

-This syllables activity has been designed to support your students in developing a deeper understanding of syllable types.
+This syllables activity has been designed to help your students develop a deeper understanding of syllable types.
 Should you need to support or extend students in your class, you may wish to try the following ideas:

-• For students who require support, complete the activity in a small group with targeted adult support.
+- Students who require support should complete the activity in a small group with targeted adult support.
 Discuss the phonemic characteristics of each syllable type to help reinforce these for the students.

-• For students who require extension, provide them with additional syllables activities to complete independently.
+- For students who require an extension, provide them with additional syllables activities to complete independently.
 Our Syllable Examples Sorting Activity would be perfect for this purpose!

 Download the File Format That Best Suits You

-Use the dropdown menu next to the Download button to select between the PDF or Google Slides version of this resource.
+Use the dropdown menu next to the Download button to select between the printable PDF or editable Google Slides version of this resource.

 Because this resource includes an answer sheet, we recommend you print one copy of the entire file.
 Then, make photocopies of the blank worksheet for students to complete.